Almond Milk

 Common Mistakes

-• Treating almond milk as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating almond milk as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Frequently Asked Questions